 5. Technology: Gen Z are digital natives, meaning they don’t remember a time without smart phones.
 Their day to day lives revolve around mobile, and they expect technology on the job to deliver that consumer grade experience.
 A recent survey by The Workforce Institute at Kronos found that “nearly half of employees (48%) wish their workplace technology performed just like their personal technology, and more than a third of employees surveyed (35%) feel their job is harder than it should be because of outdated processes and legacy technology.”

 All five of the above factors are driving motivators for Gen Z in the workplace.
-From them, we can see what’s most important to Gen Z is the day to day work experience.
+From them, we can see what’s most important to Gen Z is the day-to-day employee experience.
 Manufacturers can facilitate that experience effectively by focusing on work/life balance, creating an empowering environment, providing visibility and insights to employees, providing programs to support career growth, and implementing the technology and tools to allow employees to be more effective on the job.
 This will not only bring Gen Z through the door, but also ensure that you’re retaining existing talent as well.

 1 Source: Bureau of Labor Statistics, Labor Force Statistics from the Current Population Survey. https://www.bls.gov/cps/cpsaat18b.htm